toolness/webmaker-app-guide/apps/README.md

 ### How are apps stored internally?

-In Mobile Appmaker, individual **apps** created by a user is represented by a JSON blob that looks something like this:
+In Webmaker Mobile, individual **apps** created by a user is represented by a JSON blob that looks something like this:

 ```js
 {